-The Material Eyedropper tool allows you to load a material that can be seen on a surface in a 3D view into the Material Painter tool and then apply it to another surface.
-In our master bedroom, the type of wood we have assigned to the interior trim of the exterior door is different than the material used on the trim of the interior doors.
-We can easily change this using the Material Eyedropper .
+The Material Eyedropper Z tool allows you to load a material that can be seen on a surface in a 3D view into the Material Painter Theorem 1 tool and then apply it to another surface.
+In our plan, the paint on the door trim is different from than on the windows.
+We can easily change this using the Material Eyedropper

-- 1. Activate the camera view (or any 3D view). - 2.
-Select 3D> Materials> Material Painter from the menu.
-If there is a check beside Blend Color With Material select this menu item to disable it; if not, simply click outside of the menu to close it again. - 3.
-Select 3D> Materials> Material Eyedropper and notice that the pointer displays an eyedropper icon .
+- 1. Activate the camera view (or any 3D view). - Select 3D> Materials> Material Painter r from the menu.
+If there is a check beside Blend Color With Material r, select this menu item to disable it; if not, simply click outside of the menu to close it again.

+3. Select 3D> Materials> Material Eyedropper and notice that the pointer displays an eyedropper icon \checkmark .

-- 4. Now just click to load that material.
-Notice that the pointer changes to a spray can indicating that the loaded material is ready to apply to another object and replace the existing material. - 5.
-Click on the moldings to apply the loaded material.
+4. Now just click to load that material.
+Notice that the pointer changes to a spray can indicating that the loaded material is ready to apply to another object and replace the existing material.

+5. Click on the casing to apply the loaded material.